Best Practices for Communicating with Your Expert Witness

 Draft a Comprehensive Retainer Agreement

-A thorough written retainer agreement or engagement letter is the foundation to any solid attorney-expert relationship.
-Like any contract, the retainer should specify all the important terms, broken down in separate and easy-to-read provisions.
+A thorough written retainer agreement or engagement letter is the foundation of any solid attorney-expert relationship.
+Like any contract, the retainer should specify all the important terms, broken down into separate and easy-to-read provisions.
 A comprehensive retainer notifies both parties of their contractual obligations, while also mitigating the possibility of any future surprises.
 First and foremost, the services to be performed by the expert should be clearly stated; i.e., whether an expert will testify at a deposition or trial or will be used solely as a consultant.
 The general preparation that is expected and the types of materials that will be reviewed are also important to note.
 If the expectations of both the expert and attorney are clearly outlined, there will be no misunderstandings.

 In addition, a concise breakdown of the expert’s fees is necessary.
 While the fee provision should specify the method of payment (i.e., flat rate or hourly) it should also state how expenses will be compensated.
-Clarification of payment terms benefits both the attorney and expert from a contractual perspective.
+Clarification of payment terms benefits both the attorney and the expert from a contractual perspective.
 However, it can also be helpful at trial.
 This is because most cross-examinations usually include a line of questioning about the compensation that the expert received; a clear breakdown of the services and fees as referenced in the retainer will ensure that the expert appears professional and fairly paid.

 Discuss Prior Disqualifications and Potential Conflicts